Stay Inside tops Golden Rose order of entry

 Some 222 horses are still in contention for the $1 million feature which will be run at on September 25.

-The final field will include only 18 horses with four emergencies, which makes for a competitive next fortnight as those horses on the cusp of gaining a start look to cement their spot in the Group 1 event.
+The final field will include only 18 horses with four emergencies, which makes for a competitive next fortnight as those horses on the cusp of gaining a start look to cement their spot in the event.

-Swift Witness looks likely to move up two spots in the order of entry given that Queensland horse Alpine Edge (11) is bypassing the race in preference for the Guineas, while Danny O'Brien's Finance Tycoon (10) pulled up short with a throat issue in his racetrack return in the Poseidon Stakes at Flemington on Saturday.
+Swift Witness looks likely to move up two spots in the order of entry given that Queensland horse Alpine Edge (11) is bypassing the race in preference for the Caulfield Guineas, while Danny O’Brien’s Finance Tycoon (10) pulled up short with a throat issue in his racetrack return in the Poseidon Stakes at Flemington on Saturday.

-Alongside Swift Witness, the likes of Mallory (26), (28) and Najmaty (39) will be hoping for success in Saturday's Group 2 Tea Rose Stakes (1400m) at Randwick, with a win there all but assuring the winning filly a start in the Golden Rose if they choose to head there on the seven-day backup.
+Alongside Swift Witness, the likes of (26), Glistening (28) and Najmaty (39) will be hoping for success in Saturday’s Group 2 Tea Rose Stakes (1400m) at Randwick, with a win there all but assuring the winning filly a start in the Golden Rose if they choose to head there on the seven-day backup.

 The Sires’ Produce winner will be looking to repeat what the past three Godolphin-owned Golden Rose winners – Bivouac, Astern and Exosphere – by winning the Run To The Rose the start prior to taking out the feature.